robertdavidgraham/hunter-dkim/README.md

 If you manage your own DNS server already, you can easily update it to provide the correct public-key.

-## FAQ: What about this page that says DKIM can be fooled?
+### "What about this page that says DKIM can be fooled?"

 Many people cite the following web page to claim DKIM doesn't work: